lukecyx/travel-agent/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Roadmap

+- Structured Outputs
+- System prompt needs improving.
+- Break the messaging out of the request loop by adding user messages to a queue and have a background task to process the messages.
+- Create another agent that sits in between the travel agent and the user to generate a better prompt for the travel agent.

+## Experiments

+- Each agent should be its own thing i.e. "flight agent", "weather agent", "email agent".
+System prompts can then be tailored more specifically.
+This **might** lead to better reasoning.
+- Add an agent above all the other agents that takes the users message and then generates a prompt for the other agents.
+This should provide the other agents a better context to work with.